Azure/enterprise-azureai/README.md

 ### Sample ChatApp

-The Sample ChatApp is a simple NodeJS application that uses the API Management endpoints, exposing Azure OpenAI service, to test the deployment and see how the Azure OpenAI service works.
+The Sample ChatApp is a simple NodeJS application that uses the API Management endpoints, exposing Azure OpenAI Service, to test the deployment and see how the Azure OpenAI Service works.
 In the ChatApp you can configure which API Management Subscription you want to use and with which deployment model, creating an end-to-end experience.

 ![enterprise-azureai](docs/images/config_chatapp.png)